 In recent days Loughborough’s research on RAAC has received unprecedented media attention, with expert comments and insight from the lead academics featuring in multiple national and international newspapers, radio and television broadcasts.

-The members of the Loughborough University groups leading research on RAAC in the UK are:
+The members of the Loughborough University group leading research on RAAC in the UK are: